dsharlet/slinky/README.md

 An `output` has a list of dimensions, which identify variables (`var`) used to index the corresponding dimension of the `buffer_expr`.
 An `input` has a list of bounds expressions, expressed as an inclusive interval `[min, max]`, where the bounds can depend on the variables from the output dimensions.

+The actual implementation of a `func` is a callback taking a single argument `eval_context`.
+This object contains the state of the program at the time of the call.
+Values of any symbol currently in scope at the time of the call can be accessed in the `eval_context`.

 ### Elementwise example
 Here is an example of a simple pipeline of two 1D elementwise `func`s:
 ```c++